LiorZ/hdac8_thesis/thesis.rst

 Overview
 ---------

 	We adapted FlexPepBind to predict the substrate specificity of Histone Deacetylase 8.
-First, we prepared a coarse starting complex of the enzyme and an array of peptides that were experimentally tested for catalytic activity, then we calibrated our protocol on a small subset of that experimentally verified dataset and obtained an initial coarse set of parameters - such as perturbation size of backbone movement and weight of certain types of features in the scoring function, this coarse set of parameters was refined by applying the pipeline on the whole training set.
+First, we prepared a coarse starting complex of the enzyme and an array of peptides that were experimentally tested for catalytic activity.
+Then, we calibrated our protocol on a small subset of that experimentally verified dataset and obtained an initial coarse set of parameters - such as perturbation size of backbone movement and weight of different terms in the scoring function.
+This coarse set of parameters was refined by applying the pipeline on the whole training set.
 The performance of each set of parameters was evaluated by Spearman's correlation, and in the case of the whole training set - by the Kolmogorov-Smirnov goodness of fit test.

-	Kolmogorov Smirnov isn't robust enough for smaller datasets - the D statistics has much fewer possibilities (since the dataset is small) and as a result our ability to distinguish between models is impaired.
+% ORA: this is wrong: for the whole set should be assessed by spearman correlation, while the top and lowx in the first part consist two classes, and the difference between them should be assessed by KS %

 Flexible peptide - protein interactions with FlexPepDock
 ---------------------------------------------------------